-\textbf{Effectiveness Against Detection Tools.} To analyze the effectiveness of our strategy against detection tools, we measure specificity and recall for different AEX thresholds.
-We only assume the victim is equipped with the ideal detection tool---as T-SGX supports only C, we could not instrument OpenCV using T-SGX.
+\textbf{Effectiveness against detection tools.} To analyze the effectiveness of our strategy against detection tools, we measure specificity and recall for different AEX thresholds.
+We only assume the victim is equipped with \ideal---as T-SGX supports only C, we could not instrument OpenCV using T-SGX.
 Figure~\ref{fig:threshold:opencv} shows that no threshold value can achieve high specificity and high recall at the same time.
 In particular, if the detection threshold is smaller than $17$, then specificity falls below $0.84$ (i.e., a false alarm is raised 2 out of 10 times).
 At the same time, a detection threshold equal to or bigger than $11$ allows attacks to go undetected (recall=$0.003$).
 We also note that \PageFault causes no noticeable overhead in terms of cache misses or execution time.
-We conclude that an ideal detection tool ---one that monitors number of AEXs, cache misses or execution time---may not be able to tell an attack that uses our strategy from a benign run of the victim enclave.
+We conclude that \ideal---monitoring number of AEXs, cache misses or execution time---may not be able to tell an attack that uses our strategy from a benign run of the victim enclave.

-\section{Concluding Remarks}
+\section{Concluding remarks}

-Our findings show that an adversary can bypass existing tools that monitor performance metrics to detect side-channel attacks on SGX enclaves, by exfiltrating small portions of a secret at each run of the victim.
-This is particularly relevant for existing cloud-based deployments where enclaves can be restated multiple times by the cloud operator/administrator.
+In this paper, we analyzed the limitations of existing detection tools that monitor performance metrics to detect side-channel attacks on SGX enclaves.
+Our findings show that an adversary can bypass existing tools when deployed in realistic cloud scenarios by exfiltrating small portions of a secret at each run of the victim.

-One possible countermeasure would be to tune existing detection tools in order to spot an adversary that uses our strategy.
-In particular, the tools could keep \emph{state} to detect a pattern of small anomalies spread across multiple executions.
-Intel SGX, however, does not provide freshness of state information sealed to disk.
-A malicious OS can, therefore, bypass such a tool by providing stale state to the enclave.